erka/erka.github.io/content/blog/20241021-linux-on-macbook/index.md

 Is Linux better than macOS?
 Personally, I don’t think so.
 In my view, Apple creates the best hardware for laptops and offers an exceptional UI/UX experience.
 I appreciate not having to deal with drivers and fonts.
 It would be fantastic if Linux could reach the same level of maturity as macOS, but there’s still a lot of work to be done.

 But Linux is a great for giving these old MacBooks the second life.
 Taking into account that they could be upgraded with new SSD disks and memory they could run a lot of things for many years.
 It will require extra setup time but you will learn a lot about Linux.
 The community will help.
 Many people share their setups and workarounds.
 With some patience you will get a nice laptop.

+### Update Nov 16, 2024

+After some initial play I switched to Debian 13.
+While it's in testing it performs very well.
+I like Gnome 47 and other updates.
+I bought the new SSD disk to stop the drama with micro sd card.
+I started to notice that a lot of people use Linux at work.
+I also haven't seen any major issues.